KingPoss/PossVault/content/cooking/Loco moco.md

 - Cook egg, over-easy or over-medium, whatever you want
 - Place egg on top
 - Add your condiments
 - Enjoy, and get ready for the itis
-- editing this to test something